Skip to main content

 • All other folders: Synced in near real-time if webhook receivers are enabled.

-• Reason: Box does not allow webhooks in the root “All Files” folder, so real-time updates for root-level changes are not possible.
+• Reason: Box does not allow webhooks in the root “All Files” level, so real-time updates for root-level changes are not possible.
+Webhooks in Box are scoped to specific folders or files.

 Rate limits

-Various rate limits as determined by the third-party platforms.
-These are different than the standardized Merge rate limits (number of API calls per minute that you can request to Merge's API).
+Merge accounts for third-party rate limits when syncing data.
+These are different from the standardized Merge rate limits (number of API calls per minute that you can request to Merge's API).

 Google Drive